gopavasanth/distributedReadersWriters/README.md

-Open in terminal and execute the following commands:
+Open terminal and execute the following commands:

 `chmod +x *`